25 September 2000. Afternoon & Evening. Góra Kalwaria, Poland.

 The Baron’s men hadn’t gone far after they lost a vehicle and crew on the Góra Kalwaria side of the bridge.
 A civilian scout reported the marauders had set up camp one kilometer inland from the bridge with their three remaining vehicles.

-Maks intercepted radio traffic from the new arrivals back to a more distant signal, probably their HQ at the Black Baron’s territory in Warsaw.
+Maks intercepted radio traffic from the new arrivals back to a more distant signal, probably their HQ at the Black Baron’s territory in the Ruins of Warsaw.
 Despite many of the marauders being Polish, they were apparently using Soviet code.
 It was probably a one-time pad (being used more than once these days), keyed on the Russian word бархатный (“Velvet”).
 Alas, it was not nearly enough for Maks to decipher.

 Knowing that, Maks reckoned that there were good odds the Korsarz would return promptly to punish the town for firing on their boats again.
 And the marauders in the UAZs were allied with the Korsarz, and could be expected to join in the assault on Góra Kalwaria.
 But in all likelihood, neither faction knew about the party, the “Fire Knights” as they’d taken to calling themselves.

 This was as good a place as any to make a stand.
 Góra Kalwaria was in a rare elevated position overlooking the river, with only two roads snaking their way up from the bank of the river.
 Plus, in the nearby hamlet of Czersk were the ruins of a castle.

 The walls had been torn down by the Swedes in the 17th century, rebuilt, and then torn down by the Prussians a hundred years later.
 It was a microcosm of Polish history.